Flavorful leptoquarks at the LHC and beyond: Spin 1: Introduction

 This paper is organized as follows: In Sec \ref{sec:setup} we introduce the relevant interaction terms for $V_1$ and $V_3$, and introduce three flavor scenarios for the relative size of the couplings to second and third quark generations.
 In Sec.~\ref{Collider signatures} we discuss single-, pair- and resonant production mechanisms in the final-state channels involving muons, strange- or bottom quarks based on (\ref{eq:V1}) and the flavor benchmarks.
 We work out present mass limits and determine the sensitivity at the HL-LHC and future $pp$-colliders.
+Going beyond the study \cite{Hiller:2018wbv} of the $S_3$ leptoquark, here the projections are based on extrapolations of existing LHC searches.
 We conclude in Sec.~\ref{Conclusion}.
 In the appendix we give an approximate analytical argument for comparing $V_1$ and $V_3$ single production cross sections.